Help Center/ ServiceStage/ User Guide/ Application Management/ Managing Environment Variables of an Application

 3. Click the target application.
 The Overview page is displayed.

-1. In the navigation pane on the left, click Environment Variables.
+1. In the left navigation pane, click Environment Variables.

 2. Select a created environment from the Environment drop-down list.

-3. Select the variable to be edited and click Edit in the Operation column.
+4. Select the target variable and click Edit in the Operation column.

 1. Log in to ServiceStage.